Waztom/xchem-CAR/README.md

 these instructions are designed for Visual Studio Code which can be installed for free from: https://code.visualstudio.com/

 ## <a name="GitCryptKey"></a>Git-Crypt Key
-Secrets required for running CAR are encypted, to unencrpyt and run you will need the key from the XChem-CAR software maintainer<br><br>
+Secrets required for running CAR are encrypted, to unencrypt and run you will need the key from the XChem-CAR software maintainer<br><br>

 # <a name="RepositoryfromGitHub"></a>Clone the "xchem-car" repository from GitHub